MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/aspnet/build-aspnet-4.md

 ::: moniker-end

-This guidance explains how to build .NET Framework projects.
-For guidance on .NET Core projects, see [this topic](../../ecosystems/dotnet-core.md).
+Learn how to build .NET Framework projects.
+For help with .NET Core projects, see [.NET Core](../../ecosystems/dotnet-core.md).

 ::: moniker range="tfs-2017"